Affiliate Marketing Industry Growth

 - 67% of YouTube videos and 0.85% of Pinterest pins contain, at least, one affiliate link.

-Many more people are interested in affiliate marketing than ever before.
+Many more people are interested in affiliate marketing and digital media than ever before.
 Except in 2014, when Google search for ‘affiliate marketing’ trended downwards, it has since hit a record high.

 The growing interest in affiliate marketing does not come as a surprise as consumers go online and to trusted social networks before making purchasing decisions.